Sorry, there are no products in this collection.

 Hand made by artisans, Handpicked for you, by Fabriclore.

 Whether you are a veteran saree wearer or you’re just starting to build your saree collection, Banarasi sarees are a must-have in your wardrobe!
 Whether it’s a pure Banarasi silk saree or the lighter, Banarasi Cotton saree version, the Banarasi saree is a gem in your closet.
-And if you are a Bride-to-be, do opt for a Banarasi saree for your wedding, and dazzle like royalty on your big day!
+And if you are a Bride-to-be, choose from an expansive collection of Banarasi saree online for your wedding, and dazzle like royalty on your big day!